AmbiqAI/heartkit/docs/usage/python.md

 ## [Export](../modes/export.md)

 The `export` command will convert the trained TensorFlow model into both TensorFlow Lite (TFL) and TensorFlow Lite for micro-controller (TFLM) variants.
 The command will also verify the models' outputs match.
-Post-training quantization (PTQ) can also be enabled by setting the `quantization` flag in the configuration.
+The activations and weights can be quantized by configuring the `quantization` section in the configuration file.
 Once converted, the TFLM header file will be copied to location specified by `tflm_file`.

 !!!
 Example "Python"

-    The following command will export the 2-class arrhythmia model to TF Lite and TFLM:
+    The following command will export the rhythm model to TF Lite and TFLM:

     ```python
     from pathlib import Path
     import heartkit as hk

-    task = hk.TaskFactory.get("arrhythmia")
+    task = hk.TaskFactory.get("rhythm")
     task.export(hk.HKExportParams(
-        job_dir=Path("./results/arrhythmia-class-2"),
+        job_dir=Path("./results/rhythm-class-2"),
         ds_path=Path("./datasets"),
         datasets=[{
             "name": "icentia11k",